 It is incredibly rewarding to build a program from the ground up.
 The sky is the limit.

-Montana has the second fewest OTs in the country and there is so much opportunity to meet needs and grow the profession here.
+Montana has the second fewest OTs in the country and there is so much opportunity to meet needs and grow the profession here, and serve the next generation of students who are excited to become occupational therapists.

 Do you still treat patients, or are you fully immersed in the academic world?